 At the 1979 Academy Awards, The Deer Hunter won Best Picture while Jon Voight and Jane Fonda won Best Actor and Best Actress for Coming Home.
 Both were films about Vietnam.
 Apocalypse Now then similarly went on to win the top prize at the Cannes Film Festival in 1979 (but was snubbed in favour of Kramer vs Kramer at the Oscars in 1980).

 In 1979, Donald Trump started building Trump Tower.
 Bill Clinton was elected governor of Arkansas at the age of 31.
 An 18-year-old Barack Obama moved to the US mainland to attend a liberal arts college in Los Angeles.
 Xi Jinping finished his degree in chemical engineering, as a “Worker-Peasant-Soldier student” in Beijing.
 Angela Merkel too was becoming a chemist in a Communist state, having finished her physics degree at the end of 1978 in Berlin.
-Shinzo Abe finished his degree at the University of Southern California.
+(East Germany would soon after become a home to Vladimir Putin as well, in 1984.
+He was assigned to Dresden as a member of the KGB, which he joined in 1975 at 22 years old).
+Shinzo Abe finished his degree at the University of Southern California in 1979.
 Narendra Modi graduated from the University of Delhi in 1978 and began working for the Hindu nationalist paramilitary organization, the RSS, in 1979.
 Jeremy Corbyn entered politics as a local councillor in 1979; Boris Johnson, who recently beat Corbyn with the biggest vote share in any UK election since 1979, was (no surprises here) at Eton.

 - In 1979, Mother Teresa was awarded the Nobel Peace Prize

 - China has not really fought in a war since Vietnam in 1979